neok/oioi-documentation/docs/calls/station_get_surface.rst

     An array of charging stations (objects).

     id
-        PlugSurfing's ID of the station (integer).
+        The reponder's ID of the station (integer).

         Use this ID in the excludes filter (see request) or to get more details.
         See also :ref:`calls-stationgetbyids-docs`.